 Diesel Dudes is one of the few reputable companies out there that still sells delete kits.
 Their kits currently only work for 2014-2018 EcoDiesels but they do sell tuners with pre-loaded delete kits for 2019+ models for anyone that has a delete kit for their later model 3.0’s.

 The second thing you need is a tuner and a DPF tune.
 These emissions systems have various sensors hooked up to them that need to be tuned out.
 Deleting the DPF without a tune will throw the car into limp mode and it will barely be drivable.

 The downside is, there aren’t any off the shelf tuners that come with DPF delete tunes since selling these is illegal.
 Fortunately, Diesel Dudes still sells pre-loaded tuners with DPF delete tunes.
 HP Tuners is the only device that works for the 3.0 EcoDiesel unless you go the custom tuning route with something like Ez Lynk.
 The downside is that the HP Tuners costs about $1,500.

 Buy here with pre-loaded delete tunes: Iron Loader DPF Delete Tuner 3.0L EcoDiesel

-All of this equipment is prone to failing, and it is all very expensive to replace.
+All of the emissions equipment on the 3.0 EcoDiesel is prone to failing, and it is all very expensive to replace.
 Also, it creates a lot of backpressure within the exhaust system which leads to higher EGTs and engine temps which is bad for reliability.
 Therefore, deleting the DPF is popular for preventative maintenance and reliability purposes.
 There are some performance benefits, but these only really come into play when you are upgrading the turbo and so on.

-Looking for more 3.0 EcoDiesel upgrades?
+Looking for more power and upgrades?
 Check out our guide on the best 3.0 EcoDiesel Performance Upgrades.